 It will only hurt a little bit – and not during the procedure.

 Laser vasectomy is not a medical procedure currently available to Brisbane men.

 We are not aware of any vasectomy doctors in Brisbane, in Gold Coast, or in Australia, that offer laser vasectomy.

 Sometimes no-scalpel vasectomy is confused with laser vasectomy.
 Some people may assume that because no scalpel is used and no stitches are required, a laser may be the tool applied to the operation – but this is not the case.

-As detailed above our method involves the use of specialized instruments that obviate the need for scalpels.
+As detailed above our method involves the use of specialised instruments that obviate the need for scalpels.

 The traditional scalpel is replaced with devices for puncturing a small hole and holding men’s vas tubes during the no-scalpel vasectomy procedure.